-The IIASA Science Communication Fellowship, established in 2016, provides the opportunity for one to two early-career science communicators to gain hands-on experience in the IIASA Communications Department each summer.
+The IIASA Science Communication Fellowship, established in 2016, provides the opportunity for one to two early-career science communicators to gain hands-on experience in the IIASA Communications and External Relations Department each summer.

-Working as part of the IIASA Communications Department, the fellows gain experience in communicating complex systems science for a general audience through a variety of platforms including blogs, the website, and the IIASA magazine, Options.
+Working as part of the IIASA communications team, the fellows gain experience in communicating complex systems science for a general audience through a variety of platforms including blogs, the website, and the IIASA magazine, Options.
 Fellows assist with a variety of tasks including editorial work, website maintenance, media relations, event coverage, social media, and other communication activities.

 Science Communication Fellows also work closely with participants in the IIASA Young Scientists Summer Program, producing several pieces of work covering research from the program.

 The fellowship runs from June to August, and provides a modest stipend for living expenses as well as travel costs.
-The application period for the 2018 fellowship will open in fall 2017.
+The application period for the 2022 fellowship will open in autumn 2021.

-Caroline Njoki is a Msc Mass Communication student at Jomo Kenyatta University of Agriculture and Technology (JKUAT) in Kenya.
+Caroline Njoki is a MSc Mass Communication student at Jomo Kenyatta University of Agriculture and Technology (JKUAT) in Kenya.
 She has a background in environmental science and wildlife management where her interest in science communication was sparked.
+IIASA blog posts by Caroline Njoki

 Anneke Brand is a postdoctoral researcher at Stellenbosch University in South Africa, where she is doing research in public health, and writes about science in her free time.
 IIASA blog posts by Anneke Brand | Testimonial